bkarthik2000/Airflow-Podcast-Summary/README.md

 # Project Overview

-In this project, we'll create a data pipeline using Airflow.
+In this project, I had create a data pipeline using Airflow.
 The pipeline will download podcast episodes and automatically transcribe them using speech recognition.
 We'll store our results in a SQLite database that we can easily query.

-We have alternative tech stacks to do this project but we prefer Airflow for following reasons:
+We have alternative tech stacks to do this project but I prefer Airflow for following reasons:
 * We can schedule the project to run daily
 * Each task can run independently, and we get error logs
 * We can easily parallelize tasks and run in the cloud if we want to